 What Are the Ten Stars (Sipsung)?

-between every character in your Saju chart and your Day Master (the Heavenly Stem of your day pillar, representing "you") into 10 categories.
+The Ten Stars (Sipsung, also called Tongbyeonseong) is a system that classifies the relationship between every character in your Saju chart and your Day Master (the Heavenly Stem of your day pillar, representing "you") into 10 categories.
+While the Five Elements describe the intrinsic quality of energy, the Ten Stars reveal how that energy manifests in social relationships.

 Same element as Day Master → Bigeop (Bigyeon · Geopjae)